quorumcontrol/tupelo-docs/docs/whitepaper.md

 | 15 | 4.093963 e-09 |
 | 20 | 1.069374 e-12 |

-Thus with an $$R_T$$ size of 10, a cartel of 33 byzantine nodes will get to corrupt the rewards process about 5 times out of a million.
+Thus with an $R_T$ size of 10, a cartel of 33 byzantine nodes will get to corrupt the rewards process about 5 times out of a million.

 ### Signer Rotation